 I was part of the pilot Student to Stemette cohort.
 Mentoring is something that I think is crucial and I would recommend it ten times over.
 No matter what kind of person you are or what field you are in, a mentor to guide you and work with you has an immeasurable impact.

 Javairya recently took up a position at York Mediale, where she will be combining her love of arts and technology.

 Over the years I’ve witnessed girls inspired by Stemettes take a STEM career path.

 In March 2015 I came across the Stemettes for the first time at the Girls Hack Ireland event held at Dublin City University.
 It was a lot of fun and made me think about what I could do to help the young women coming behind me as the next generation of women in STEM.
 In September 2016 I attended the MonsterConfidence event in Belfast.
 I got together some of my fellow female engineering students and drove them so we could take part.
 Flash forward to October 2017 where I volunteered as a mentor at the Monster Confidence event in Dublin.
-In my eyes it was time for me to give back and hopefully inspire young women to take on a STEM field, or boost the confidence of those already on it.
+In my eyes, it was time for me to give back and hopefully inspire young women to take on a STEM field or boost the confidence of those already in it.
 I was delighted to see so many young women attending.
-There were even girls there that had been at that event in 2015, now at third-level, that had been inspired to take a STEM career path.
+There were even girls there who had been at that event in 2015, now at the third level, who had been inspired to take a STEM career path.

 Becky – Stemillions Club Leader

 Our Stemillions Club has encouraged sixth-form students to pursue careers in STEM.

 Becky has set up a Stemillions Club with her friend Adesua at their sixth form.
 Becky is part of the Student to Stemette programme.
 Becky is interested in pursuing a career in computer science as a software engineer or in biotechnology.